Functions for Working with Nullable Values

 Arguments:

-- Any number of parameters of a non-compound type.
-All parameters must be compatible by data type.
+• Any number of parameters of non-compound type.
+All parameters must be of mutually compatible data types.

 Returned values